DON’T SIGN LIABILITY WAIVERS, SERIOUSLY

 We really don’t understand in the age of personal responsibility, why businesses think they should get liability waivers for an accident they cause that injures someone.
 Of course they don’t want to be sued, but why are they unwilling to take responsibility for their own mistakes?

 The only thing you, as a consumer, can do is read forms before you sign them and refuse to sign liability waivers.
-Our lawyers are always sad for people when they have signed a waiver and then get seriously injured in an accident, often with medical bills and lost wages, and we have to tell them they can’t get compensation from the business because they signed the waiver of liability.
+Our lawyers are always sad for people when they have signed a waiver and then get seriously injured in an accident, often with medical bills and lost wages.
+We don’t like telling people they can’t get compensation from the business because they signed a liability waiver.
 Don’t put yourself in that position.
 Cross out waivers or do business with businesses that are willing to take responsibility for their actions.

 Target is still going to inject millions of people with flu shots, and make tens of millions of dollars doing it, but they lost five customers from our family.